 Now, back to your logo.
 It’s pretty simple from here.
 You decide what kind of brand you want to develop and how can you create a logo that speaks to your brand.
 One of my favorite logos is the Tour De France Logo.
 The font of the logo on the word “tour” and the sun create a racing bike.
 Pretty clever if you ask me.
 And because a yellow jersey is awarded at the end of each day of the Tour De France, the yellow sun is very significant on several levels!
 This logo is fun, has a subliminal meaning and is relatable.
 What is unique about this logo is telling a story.

 Once you have created your brand identity and logo, the next step is to incorporate your brand style into everything else you develop, your website, your promotional materials, your advertising, your blog posts, your YouTube videos, Your Instagram, yes….everything!

 If you need help creating your unique brand, and telling your story, we are here to help you.
-Book a free 30-minute video call to get you started.
+Book a free 30-minute FREE video call to get you started.
 Contact us today.

 XL Consulting Group specializes in helping startups get launched online by creating websites, copywriting, social media management and marketing consultations.
 For our website clients who want to do their own blogging and site maintenance we create customized videos with easy to follow instructions.
 We walk with you every step of the way until you become an expert!